computers-for-learning-20/project/README.md

-# Computers for Learning Project: "Climate Change" Educational Game
+# Operation Climate Change
+## Computers for Education - CMSC 309

-This is the Project Repository for the "Climate Change" Educational Game
+This is the Project Repository for the "Operation Climate Change" Educational Game

 **Work in Progress** :construction_worker: